Breast Implants Sydney

 Breast Implant Shapes: Both ‘Tear-Drop’ and Round Implants are equally popular.
 Round Breast Implants give more fullness at the top of the breast and so can be the better choice if much upper breast volume has been lost after breast-feeding or weight loss.
 On the other hand, ‘Tear-Drop’ Breast Implants offer a more natural shape because they taper towards the top of the implant and so deliver a more natural breast profile by delivering a straight-line drape of skin from the collar-bone down to the nipple.
 Basically, the choice between these two shapes is a personal one depending on the particular ‘look’ a patient is after.

-Breast Implant Surfaces are currently a controversial and much publicised media topic owing to the issue of BIA-ALCL (Breast Implant Associated – Anaplastic Large Cell Lymphoma) – a rare tumour of the cells of the immune system that can occur in association with some types of breast implant surfaces more so than others.
+Breast Implant Surfaces have recently been a much publicised media topic owing to the issue of BIA-ALCL (Breast Implant Associated – Anaplastic Large Cell Lymphoma) – a rare tumour of the cells of the immune system that can occur in association with some types of breast implant surfaces more so than others.

 Although quite rare with an average incidence of 1 in 5,000 women with breast implants, it has been reported to be more likely with Textured (‘Rough’) Surface Breast Implants.
 However, the FDA (Foods and Drugs Administration) in America has now reported some cases of BIA-ALCL in Smooth Implants.
 So, it would now appear that no breast implant surface can be considered immune from developing BIA-ALCL.